wuba/react-native-echarts/blog/2023-05-29-react-native-echarts-1.1-released/index.md

 ## Roadmap

-Despite our already extensive and well-rounded support for Echarts, we are committed to further optimizing and enhancing it.
+Despite our already extensive and well-rounded support for ECharts, we are committed to further optimizing and enhancing it.
 In our upcoming work, we will focus on improvements and enhancements in the following areas to deliver even more refined functionality.
 [Click here](https://github.com/orgs/wuba/projects/10) to see more detailed information and progress updates.

 ### Performance Enhancement